uPortal-Project/uPortal-start/docs/en/sysadmin/docker.md

   - 8080 - default port for HTTP traffic
   - 7800 - JGroups port for sharing some caches

-  - 8009 - default AJP port for Apache HTTPD, if needed
+  - 8009 - default AJP port for Apache/IIS when using this protocol
+    - Apache/IIS can be configured to use either HTTP or AJP protocols
   - 8005 - Tomcat shutdown port
   - 8443 - default HTTPS port

-Another potential set of ports to add would be fore monitoring, such as JMX/JRE connections.
+Another potential set of ports to add would be for monitoring, such as JMX/JRE connections.

 ## Known Issues